xdev-software/xapi-db-mssql-2008/README.md

 The XDEV Application Framework provides an abstraction over database dialects as part of its SqlEngine.
 This module is the Database Adapter for MsSQL 2008 which includes the MsSQL-specific implementation for database access.

-Note: This adapter is also compatible for MSSQL 2005 and replaces the ``xapi-db-mssql-2005`` database adapter.
+Note: This adapter is also compatible with MSSQL 2005 and replaces the old ``xapi-db-mssql-2005`` database adapter.

 ## XDEV-IDE